-- a long-term cooling trend characteristic of the late Neogene and Quaternary climate. - quasi-periodic oscillations (the Pleistocene ice ages) - non-stationary behavior, related to the well-known mid-Pleistocene transition from a "41k world" to a "100k world" - 5 somewhere around 0.8 Ma (Paillard, 2001; Lisiecki and Raymo, 2005; Ahn et al., 2017).
+- a long-term cooling trend characteristic of the late Neogene and Quaternary climate, - quasi-periodic oscillations (the Pleistocene ice ages), and - non-stationary behavior, related to the well-known mid-Pleistocene transition from a "41k world" to a "100k world" somewhere around 0.8 Ma (Paillard, 2001; Lisiecki and Raymo, 2005; Ahn et al., 2017).

-For tractability, let us focus on the last million years, which cover the Quaternary Era.
+For tractability, let us focus on the last million years, which cover the Quaternary era.
 Over this interval, the time increments (Δt) are sharply peaked around 2.5 ka, spanning 0 to about 7.5 ka.
-From this point, there are two ways to proceed: 1) use methods that explicitly deal with unevenly-spaced data, or 2) interpolate to a regular grid and apply methods that assume even spacing (see section 3.4).
-Here we will use both approaches and highlight two of the four spectral methods implemented in

-10 geoChronR: REDFIT and MTM.
+From this point, there are two ways to proceed: (1) use methods that explicitly deal with unevenly spaced data or (2) interpolate to a regular grid and apply methods that assume even spacing (see Sect.
+3.4).
+Here, we will use both approaches and highlight two of the four spectral methods implemented in geoChronR: REDFIT and MTM.

-We use the computeSpectraEns function to calculate the spectra for 1000 ensemble members using the REDFIT approach (figure 11).
-It is clear that the data contain significant energy (peaks) near, but not exactly at, the Milankovitch periodicities (100, 41, 23, and 19 kyr).
-These periodicities, particularly those associated with eccentricity (100 kyr) and precession (23 and 19 kyr), rise above the null hypothesis (the 95% quantile from an autoregressive process of order one, see Mudelsee
+We use the computeSpectraEns function to calculate the spectra for 1000 ensemble members using the REDFIT approach (Fig. 11).
+It is clear that the data contain significant energy (peaks) near, but not exactly at, the Milankovitch periodicities (100, 41, 23, and 19 ka).
+These periodicities, particularly those associated with eccentricity (100 ka) and precession (23 and 19 ka), rise above the null hypothesis (the 95 % quantile from an autoregressive process of first order; see Mudelsee et al., 2009).

-15 et al. (2009)).
 The obliquity periodicity is relatively weak, reaching just below the AR(1) benchmark.

-The Lomb-Scargle periodogram used by REDFIT is a common way to deal with unevenly-spaced timeseries, but like all periodograms, it is inconsistent: the uncertainty about the spectral density at each frequency does not decrease with the number of observations.
-This is mitigated somewhat with the application of Welch's Overlapping Segment Averaging, whose parameter choices (number of widows and degree of overlap) are ad hoc.
-In contrast, MTM (Thomson, 1982) is an optimal estimator,

-- 5 which is consistent (the more observations, the better constrained the spectral density), and its parameter choice is explicit.
-Formally, MTM optimizes the classic bias-variance trade off inherent to all statistical inference.
-It does so by minimizing spectral leakage outside of a frequency band with half-bandwidth equal to pf_R , where $f_R = 1/(N\Delta t)$ is the Rayleigh frequency, Δt is the sampling interval, N the number of measurements, and p is the so-called time-bandwidth product (Ghil et al., 2002). p can only take a finite number of values, all multiples of 1/2 between 2 and 4.
-A larger p means lower variance (i.e. less - 10 uncertainty about the power), but broader peaks (i.e. a lower spectral resolution), synonymous with more uncertainty about the exact location of the peak.
-So while MTM might not distinguish between closely spaced harmonics, it is much less likely to identify spurious peaks, especially at high frequencies.
-Several formal tests have been devised for both methods, allowing us to ascertain the significance of spectral peaks under reasonably broad assumptions.
-We show how to use MTM's "harmonic F-test" below. s However, classic MTM can only handle evenly-spaced data.
-Since the data are close to evenly-spaced, is is - 15 reasonable to interpolate them using standard methods.
-Both interpolation and MTM are implemented with the astrochron (Meyers, 2014) package, which geoChronR employs.
+The Lomb-Scargle periodogram used by REDFIT is a common way to deal with unevenly spaced time series, but like all periodograms, it is inconsistent: the uncertainty about the spectral density at each frequency does not decrease with the number of observations.
+This is mitigated somewhat with the application of Welch's overlapping segment averaging, whose parameter choices (number of widows and degree of overlap) are ad hoc.
+In contrast, MTM (Thomson, 1982) is an optimal estimator, which is consistent (the more observations, the better constrained the spectral density), and its parameter choice is explicit.
+Formally, MTM optimizes the classic bias-variance trade-off inherent to all statistical inference.
+It does so by minimizing spectral leakage outside of a frequency band with half bandwidth equal to $p f_R$, where $f_R = 1/(N \Delta t)$ is the Rayleigh frequency, Δt is the sampling interval, N the number of measurements, and p is the so-called "time-bandwidth product" (Ghil et al., 2002). p can only take a finite number of values: all multiples of 0.5 between 2 and 4.
+A larger p means lower variance (i.e., less uncertainty about the power) but broader peaks (i.e., a lower spectral resolution), synonymous with more uncertainty about the exact location of the peak.
+So while MTM might not distinguish between closely spaced harmonics, it is much less likely to identify spurious peaks, espe-